nunesmatheus/pdf-parsy/README.md

 # PDF Parsy

-Extract text from PDFs through and endpoint that runs as a lambda function built with the [serverless framework](https://www.serverless.com/)
+Extract text and images from PDFs through and endpoint that runs as a lambda function built with the [serverless framework](https://www.serverless.com/)

 ## Invoke local